 Wind Turbine Castings: A Complete Investment Casting Service

-Here at Dean Group, we work closely with some of the companies who create the powerful wind turbines that provide renewable electricity.
-Using our investment castings and pressure die casting processes, we are able to create durable components for these energy producing giants.
+Here at Dean Group, we work closely with companies that create powerful wind turbines to provide renewable electricity.
+Using our investment castings and pressure die casting processes, we are able to create durable components for these energy-producing giants.
 Please contact us to find out more about our wind turbine casting capabilities.

 Harnessing Wind Power